MicrosoftDocs/learn-scaffolding/content-templates/guided-project/exercise.md

 <!-- 1.
 Scenario sub-task --------------------------------------------------------------------------------

-    Goal: Describe the part of the scenario covered in this exercise
+    Goal: Describe the part of the scenario covered in this exercise.

     Heading: none